aljounia/Theoretical_IICR_with_glue_matrices_generator/README.md

 All the other models are defined in the "theoretical_IICR_general" section of the .json file:
 + "M": list of migration matrices of the model (only one matrix if the model is stationary)
-+ "tau": list of the times of changes of the model (if the model is stationary, put [0])
++ "tau": list of the times of changes of the model (if the model is stationary, put [0]), the times are unscaled (if you want to know the scaled time to which it corresponds you just mutliply it by 2N0 * generation time)
 + "sampling": sampling scheme in the present
 + "size":relative sizes of the demes